mjc-school/MJC-School/stage #2.5/module #3 Spring Core/#5.1. Annotation-based configuration/content.md

 ## Annotation-based Autowiring with Qualifiers

-When you need more control over the bean candidates selection process, you can use Spring's `@Qualifier` annotation.
+If more than one bean of the same type is available in the container, the framework will throw `NoUniqueBeanDefinitionException`.
+This is because Spring doesn't know which bean to inject.
+To avoid this problem, there are several solutions, the `@Qualifier` annotation is one of them.
 You can associate qualifier values with specific arguments, narrowing the set of type matches so that a specific bean is chosen for each argument.
-In the simplest case, this can be a plain descriptive value, as shown in the following
+In the simplest case, this can be a plain descriptive value, as shown in the following example:
-example:

 ```java
 public class MusicRatingService {